-4.2.
-The minimum standards of medical personnel and resource that must be provided on-site during Dressage and Jumping phases of an Eventing CCN-S or CCN-L event are as follows

-• During the Dressage and Jumping phases the minimum medical personnel that must be available on site throughout the duration of these phases are an Emergency Medical Technician (EMT) plus additional personnel with at least a first aid certificate.
-If an ambulance is not provided by the provider of emergency medical services to the event than a vehicle (rapid response vehicle) needs to be available that can transport a member of the emergency medical personnel and first response trauma equipment to the incident and/or that patient to the First Aid/Treatment Centre.

-- 4.3.
-The minimum standards of medical personnel and resource that must be provided on-site during the Cross-Country phases of an Eventing CCN-S or CCN-L event are as follows - During the cross-country phase the minimum medical personnel that must be available on site throughout the duration of this phases are a Paramedic and an Emergency Medical Technician (EMT).
-An ambulance available on site throughout the cross-country phase plus a vehicle (rapid response vehicle) capable of responding rapidly to any emergency medical incident and transporting a member of the emergency medical personnel and first response trauma equipment anywhere on the event site.
+- 4.2 The minimum standards of medical personnel and resource that must be provided on-site during Dressage and Jumping Tests of an Eventing CCN-S or CCN-L event are as follows - a) During the Dressage and Jumping Tests the minimum medical personnel that must be available on site throughout the duration of these Tests are an Emergency Medical Technician (EMT) plus additional personnel with at least a first aid certificate.
+If an ambulance is not provided by the provider of emergency medical services to the event than a vehicle (rapid response vehicle) needs to be available that can transport a member of the emergency medical personnel and first response trauma equipment to the incident and/or that patient to the First Aid/Treatment Centre. - 4.3.
+The minimum standards of medical personnel and resource that must be provided on-site during the Cross-Country Test of an Eventing CCN-S or CCN-L event are as follows - a) During the Cross-Country Tests the minimum medical personnel that must be available on site throughout the duration of this Test are a Paramedic and an Emergency Medical Technician (EMT).
+An ambulance available on site throughout the Cross-Country Test plus a vehicle (rapid response vehicle) capable of responding rapidly to any emergency medical incident and transporting a member of the emergency medical personnel and first response trauma equipment anywhere on the event site.